ScriptTactics/ScriptTactics.github.io/_posts/2023-05-23-home-security-networking.md

 The table above is a generic configuration setup for TPLink switch.
 However, much of the information here can be applied to other switches.

-Here we are setting the ports to be untagged since the devices that we are connecting are not VLAN aware.
-This means they do not know what to do if there's an additional parameter in the packet coming to them.
-In this case the VLAN ID is added to the packet.
-Typically, you would only want to tag the port in a few conditions:
+Here we are setting the ports to be tagged since the devices that we are connecting are VLAN aware.
+Also, it specifies that the traffic coming over those ports should be going to specific VLANs.
+We also add Port 1 to the IoT VLAN so that the IoT VLAN can reach back to the main router/firewall/modem to get internet access.
- - connecting 2 switches together
- - connecting WAP's that are capable of VLAN's
- - connecting devices that are VLAN aware

 Repeat the process for the other VLANS we configured